thingsboard/thingsboard-edge/application/src/main/data/json/solutions/assisted_living/instructions.md

   * A section with an interactive scheme of zones and resident location markers that can be viewed in real-time.
 When the status of a resident or room changes or an alarm occurs, the marker will change.
 To get more detailed information, click on the Resident's marker, and a pop-up with detailed information about the Resident will be displayed.
     The card contains detailed information about the Resident, as well as current vital signs, such as heart rate, temperature, panic button status, etc. You can also view vital statistics.

-  * The Resident Alarm section is designed to display all resident alarms.
+  * The Resident Alarm section is designed to display all alarms about residents health status or behavior.
     You can track the following data: "type" of alarm, resident "name", "location", "duration" of alarm, "severity," and also perform one of the actions: "call an ambulance", "call nurse," or resolve the alarm.
     By default, you can set the values (for major or severity) at which alarms will be triggered.
 These values are panic button (number of presses), heart rate (range from/to), body temperature (range from/to), and noise level.
 You can also determine the number of an ambulance and the number of a nurse.

-  * The Room Alarm section is designed to display all room-related alarms.
+  * The Room Alarm section is designed to display all alarms from the sensors located in the room.
 You can track the following data: “type”, “location”, “duration”, and “severity”, and also perform one of the actions: “call attendant” or resolve the alarm.
     By default, you can set the values (for major and critical) at which alarms will be triggered.
 These values are: Room temperature(range from/to in %), Room humidity(range from/to in C), Room air quality(range from/to in IAQ), Door open(duration in min), Window open(duration in min), Sensors battery level(in %), Water leaks and Smoke detected.
 You can also determine the number of the attendant.

     The main state also contains links to the states of resident and zone management.